Many-body parametric resonances in the driven sine-Gordon model: Outlook and implications for experiments

 Besides the experimental relevance of our results, studying the mode-resolved energy absorption of other slowly driven quantum many-body systems remains of interest.
 The distribution of the absorbed energy, and the emerging correlation patterns can shed light on the dominant coupling terms between quasi-particles, as well as on the role of conservation laws or kinetic constraints.

 \textbf{Acknowledgements}.
 We thank J\"org Schmiedmayer for insightful discussions.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868, TRR80 and DFG grants No. KN1254/1-2 and No. KN1254/2-1, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreements No. 851161 and 771537), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-This work was supported by the Gordon and Betty Moore Foundation through Grant GBMF8690 to UCSB, by the Harvard-MIT CUA, AFOSR-MURI award FA95501610323, the ARO grant “Control of Many-Body States Using Strong Coherent Light-Matter Coupling in Terahertz Cavities”, and by the Swiss National Science Foundation under Division II.
+This work was supported by the Gordon and Betty Moore Foundation through Grant GBMF8690 to UCSB, by the National Science Foundation under Grant No. NSF PHY-1748958, by the Harvard-MIT CUA, AFOSR-MURI award FA95501610323, the ARO grant “Control of Many-Body States Using Strong Coherent Light-Matter Coupling in Terahertz Cavities”, and by the Swiss National Science Foundation under Division II.